amirul-ic/chatbot/README.md

 * Information timeliness

-In this demo app, this app chat with the Unifi Home FAQ document retrieved from the [website](https://unifi.com.my/support/faq):
-Click [here](https://faq-chatbot.streamlit.app/) to access the app.
+In this demo app, this app chat with the Unifi Home FAQ document retrieved from the [website](https://unifi.com.my/support/faq): <br>Click [here](https://faq-chatbot.streamlit.app/) to access the app.